 Things You Can Do to Keep the Christmas Spirit Alive When You’re Away From Home

 The only time I traveled during Christmas day was when I traveled to Vietnam.
-I spent the Christmas eve around Hanoi, the road was full of people and vehicles that I swear it might be the worst traffic jam that I’ve ever seen throughout life.
+I spent the Christmas eve around Hanoi, from visiting Hanoi Night Market to strolling around the Old Town.
+The road was full of people and vehicles that I swear it might be the worst traffic jam that I’ve ever seen throughout life.
 It’s almost ironic since I spent some parts of my life living in Jakarta complaining about the traffic.

 But you know what?
 I didn’t even complain about the traffic jam in Hanoi during Christmas eve, because I actually enjoyed the night when I strolled around the city to meet Brittany, a fellow traveler I met there to spend our Christmas eve in Hanoi.

 We ended up celebrating our Christmas eve in a small cafe in Vietnam’s capital city while talking about some random stuff, and Brittany surprised me by giving me a small bag of puppy chow cookies.
 She’s American, and apparently these cookies tasted so delicious, I could almost taste the cookies right now that Christmas is around the corner! 😛

 And exactly for this reason, I decided to compile a list of things you can do during the holidays when you’re far away from home.
 So, how would you keep the Christmas spirit in a foreign land?
 Here we go!

 I’m from Sweden – Christmas for me usually means snow, being with my family and eating lots of delicious Swedish Christmas food and candy.
 This will be my third Christmas away from home and, since Christmas is one of my favorite times of the year, this part of the year is always a bit tough!